Dr-Nipun-Lab/Dr-Nipun-Lab.github.io/index.md

 # Welcome to Dr. Nipun Lab

-We are a translational research group focused on understanding Alcohol associated liver Diseases (ALD), Acute on chronic liver failure (ACLF) and infections through **Multi-omics, Bioinformatics, Systems biology, Clinical proteomics and Cognitive computing**.
+We are a translational research group in the **Department of Hepatology at Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh** focused on understanding Alcohol associated liver Diseases (ALD), Acute on chronic liver failure (ACLF) and infections through **Multi-omics, Bioinformatics, Systems biology, Clinical proteomics and Cognitive computing**.

 **Our primary focus areas include:**